GabMartino/TransformerForDummies/README.md

 ```python
 values = torch.softmax(values, dim=-1)
 ```
 Using the last dimension!
-That in our case will be all the single rows!
+That in our case will be all the whole rows!

 We'll have: